firebase/firebase-ios-sdk/docs/firebase_in_libraries.md

 Firebase compiled into the dynamic framework will conflict with the versions compiled into the app or included in any app bundles.

-## Using Firebase SDKs from static framework/library
+## Using Firebase SDKs from static frameworks

 A static framework is a bundle containing static libraries and other resources.
 When a static binary is built it is not necessary to link any static or dynamic dependencies into the binary